Libya's battle to protect its endangered forests | DW | 20.07.2021

 Despite these efforts, civil society organizations acknowledge that the pace of reforestation cannot catch up with the rate of damage.
 They believe that supplying the agricultural police unit with all the needed resources in the form of vehicles, arms and personnel is crucial to save Al-Jabal al-Akhdar.

-In April this year, a new Libyan government of national unity was sworn in.
+In April, a new Libyan government of national unity was sworn in.
 Al-Jabal al-Akhdar is not a top priority for the new government that will be facing a myriad of challenges.

 This article was written in collaboration with Egab.